Elvie's wearable breast pump feels like breaking out of jail

 All of that was a very small price to pay for the newfound freedom.

 Pumping isn't just the domain of mothers who work away from their babies.
-Women who work as the primary caregiver, otherwise known as full-time moms, still need to pump sometimes.
-They also need to create a back-up supply of milk, for all sorts of reasons.
+Women who work as the primary caregiver, sometimes referred to as full-time moms, still need to pump sometimes.
+Many need to create a back-up supply of milk, for all sorts of reasons.

-And just as everyone's birth experience is different, every mother who breastfeeds deals with a unique reality.
+And just as everyone's birth experience is different, every mother deals with her own unique reality of breastfeeding.
 The temperamental nature of breast milk production means that the specific traits of the Elvie pump might perfectly suit one woman while falling short for another.
-Women with low supply, like me at the tail end of my days as a pumping mom, may find that Elvie's suction simply isn't powerful enough to trigger letdown or express all their milk.
+Women with low supply, like me at the tail end of my days as a pumping mom, may find that Elvie's suction simply isn't powerful enough for their bodies.

 But if you'll be pumping seemingly all the time and don't have difficulty with your supply, an Elvie pump -- or any of the newer pumps -- could make the experience feel more like the manageable chore it should be, not the burden it has been.